nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/ux-playground-website-redesign.md

 - Members paying for Project UX
 - Welcome email campaign after joining

-They were useful in highlighting any considerations we may have missed e.g. what happens after a user registers, additional pages etc. For website development, it was used to determine what plugins/tools was required and for planning the processes.
+They were useful in highlighting any considerations we may have missed e.g. what happens after a user registers, additional pages etc. For website development, it was used to determine what plugins/tools was required and for prioritising my tasks.

 ![High level flow to show how we can create the registration process on the website](/static/img/uxpg-website/userflow-registration.png) <figcaption>High level flow to show how we can create the registration process on the website.</figcaption>